Redirecting Behavior: A Guide for Early Childhood Educators

 Engage with families

 Establishing a positive, trusting relationship with families can be beneficial when dealing with challenging behavior.
-Communicate your behavior management strategies with families so they can continue them at home if necessary.
-This way families can provide consistent expectations to their child and reinforce the same positive behavior you are teaching in the classroom.
+Communicate your strategies with families so they can provide consistent expectations at home.

 Final thoughts